The Northern Behavioral Health Region

 The Northern Region consists of Carson City, Churchill, Douglas, Lyon, and Storey Counties, stretching across 8,049 square miles in northwestern Nevada.
 The total population of the Northern Region, close to reaching 200,000, is largely rural in nature, with several city hubs including Carson City, Gardnerville, Dayton, and Fernley.

 Members serving on the Northern Regional Behavioral Health Policy Board are community leaders, law enforcement, healthcare and treatment providers, family and peer advocates, and more.
 They bring diverse perspectives to the Board and are passionate about collaborating to improve the behavioral health system in the Northern Region.
 Collaboration facilitated by the Northern Regional Behavioral Health Policy Board and associated county behavioral health taskforces, has enabled stakeholders to develop a shared understanding of the behavioral health issues facing the region.
 This has allowed the Northern Board to achieve substantial progress on its goals by working with local, regional, and state partners to identify and align priorities and solutions whenever possible.
-Through ongoing discussion, the members of the Northern Regional Behavioral Health Policy Board, shown below, identified the Northern Region’s gaps, needs, priorities and recommendations for this annual report.
+Through ongoing discussion, the Northern Regional Behavioral Health Policy Board members, shown below, identified the Northern Region’s gaps, needs, priorities, and recommendations for this annual report.

-Vice Chair: Dr. Ali Banister, PhD, Juvenile Probation Chief – First Judicial District
+Dr. Ali Banister, PhD, Juvenile Probation Chief – First Judicial District

 Nicki Aaker, RN, Director, Carson City Health and Human Services